New feature: Currently available in these countries:

 Only some records are being imported into the app:

-- Wallet can only record transactions based on notifications sent by Google Pay to your phone.
-If you don't receive a notification on your phone after a transaction, Wallet cannot record it, and you'll need to enter it manually.
-Some users don't receive notifications for online payments or payments made via specific terminals.
+Wallet can only record transactions based on notifications sent by the Google Wallet app.
+If you don't receive a notification on your phone, Wallet cannot record it.
+Some online payments or specific terminals might not trigger a notification.

 Why do you need Notification access, and what does it allow?

-- We use it to detect and process Google Pay transactions.
+We use it to detect and process Google Pay transactions.
+Read more here:

 Why do I see duplicate transactions after connecting Google Pay?